Aston Martin DBS (2007): Film appearances

 The DBS was first seen in the 2006 James Bond film Casino Royale, the first film in which Bond was played by Daniel Craig, as a result of Eon Production's desire to tie the new Bond actor to the franchise heritage with Aston Martin.
 The only in-car gadget featured in the film is a glovebox/safe that contains a spare pistol, silencer, and a medical kit with a defibrillator in its compartment.
 Bond uses the car to go to Casino Royale in Montenegro so he can find Le Chiffre.
 The car is later destroyed when James Bond swerves to avoid hitting Vesper, who had been used as a bait by Le Chiffre to lure Bond after being kidnapped.
 The cars used in the production were actually prototypes, based on DB9 test vehicles, as the film was produced well before the DBS entered production.

 The DBS returned for the pre-credits car chase around Lake Garda in the 2008 Bond film Quantum of Solace.
-The vehicle is colored a dark metallic dark grey, referred to as "Quantum Silver" in Aston Martin's options list, and doesn't have any gadgets.
+The vehicle is colored a dark metallic dark grey, referred to as "Quantum Silver" in Aston Martin's options list.
 In the film, Bond uses the vehicle to deliver Mr. White to M while trying to avoid his pursuers, but is later damaged as a result.
 The cars used in the film are 2009 model year, German-market spec DBS production vehicles.